Technologicat/mcpyrate/doc/walkers.md

 For a realistic example, see [`mcpyrate.astfixers`](../mcpyrate/astfixers.py), or grep the `mcpyrate` codebase for other uses of `ASTVisitor` and `ASTTransformer` (there are a few).

+Also, if you use quasiquotes, read [Treating hygienically captured values in AST walkers](quasiquotes.md#treating-hygienically-captured-values-in-ast-walkers).

 # Attributes